valuntiny/Georgen.github.io/README.md

-# Guojing's Personal Website
+# Georgen's Personal Website

-This is my personal website:
+This is Georgen Wu (吴国经)'s personal website:

 * listed all the projects I've done